ThetWin2023/VBA-challenge/README.md

-Instructions

-Create a script that loops through all the stocks for each quarter and outputs the following information:
+VBA Script that loops through all the stocks for each quarter and outputs the following information:

 •	The ticker symbol